isomerpages/np-infosite/_courses/Optometry.md

 ---
 <blockquote>
 <p>For your Diploma in Optometry (OPT) course, you may use either a Windows
-notebook or an Apple Macbook.
+notebook or an Apple MacBook.
 Please refrain from using Chromebook or Android-based tablet PC as they are NOT compatible for this course.</p>
 </blockquote>
 <table>